 Memory:

 Registers comprise memories.
 Short-term facts are kept in what is referred to as memory.
-In the memory, a register serves as one storing space.
+In the memory, a record serves as one storing space.
 The memory location is another name for the storage location.
 The address is used to locate memory locations.
 A memory's capacity is the maximum amount of bits it can hold.

 There are three types of memory: